rajprateek25/docker-gettingstarted/README.md

 #### Clone via SSH
 To clone the project using ssh , we first need to create an ssh key pair and upload our public key in our GitHub account.
 - Create ssh key pair using `ssh-keygen`
   ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic7.JPG)

+- You may view the public/private keys under ~/.ssh directory
   ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic8.JPG)

 - Add the public key to your GitHub Account